Waikiki Lanais

 No analysis available

-The trash chute feature is strongly supported by MLS amenity data even though public remarks seldom call it out explicitly.
-With 19 of 20 current listings showing TRACHU, this looks like a stable building-level amenity rather than an agent copy/paste anomaly.
-Lack of remark mentions is not enough to override that evidence.
+Trash chute is strongly supported by the MLS checkbox history even though public remarks seldom call it out.
+With 19 of 20 listings showing TRACHU, this is very likely a real building system.
+The lack of repeated mention in remarks is not enough to override such strong historical evidence.

 No analysis available